DaneJacobson/3d-kenken/README.md

 - balance out the operations/cage sizes
 - add a key so people know the controls lol
 - timer
+- figure out how to get the correct division and multiplication symbols as operators.

 Speedups
 - 6x6x6 takes too long to generate, need to figure out why and optimize generation algorithms